 Pro - You will have people asking about it and talking about your toilet and it’s a good opportunity to let them know about the benefits of composting toilets.
 If they’re open to the idea it won’t be an issue at all.

 Con - We’re not going to lie to you – some people honestly get a little freaked out at the idea of using a composting toilet (even though they’ve probably used one in a park or campground!)

 Pro - We have some very sleek designs in our composting toilet range that will go well in pretty much any bathroom.

 Con - If you’re after a very particular look and feel you may not be able to have the style you’re looking for.

 Pro - If you have a split system toilet the bulk of the space taken up will be under your house so dead space can easily be used effectively.

 Con - If you don’t have space under your home a split system may not be for you and you might need to look at a self-contained toilet (which isn’t an issue, just a different type of toilet).

 We hope this list of pros and cons about composting toilets has helped you to decide if a composting toilet is for you or not.
 If you have any questions or require assistance, feel free to call us anytime on 1300 138 182.

-Ecoflo was the first company in Australia that sells composting toilets certified to the rigorous quality testing of Australian Standards.
-If you want to be certain your composting toilet has adequate capacity, and is safe, you need a waterless composting toilet certified to the tough performance criteria of AS/NZS 1546.2:2008.
+Ecoflo was the first company in Australia to sell composting toilets certified to the rigorous quality testing of Australian Standards.
+If you want to be certain your composting toilet has adequate capacity and is safe, you need a waterless composting toilet certified to the tough performance criteria of AS/NZS 1546.2:2008.